mopemope/meghanada-emacs/README.md

 [![Patreon](https://img.shields.io/badge/patreon-become%20a%20patron-red.svg)](https://www.patreon.com/mopemope)

+## Since we already have LSP, this product is no longer necessary, right?
+This project is almost never used.
+This is because there is a useful product lsp-java.
+Please use it.

 ## A Better Java Development Environment for Emacs

 `Meghanada` is a new minor-mode (`meghanada-mode`) that aims at improving the editing